Redestros/CleanArchitecture/README.md

     - Dedicated to handling read operations.
     - Utilizes specifications to define queries, which promotes reusability and separation of concerns in data retrieval logic.

+### HILO

+The Hi/Lo algorithm is a technique for generating unique identifiers for database entities.
+It's particularly useful in scenarios where an application needs to assign IDs to entities even before they are persisted in the database.
+This aligns well with the principles of Domain-Driven Design (DDD).

+This algorithm utilizes two values:
+- Hi: A high-value number obtained from the database.
+This value is typically retrieved through a dedicated table or sequence.
+- Lo: A low-value counter maintained by the application.
+It has a predefined range (often called incrementSize).

+The Hi/Lo algorithm combines these values to generate a unique identifier.
+The formula usually involves multiplying hi by the incrementSize and adding the current lo value.
+Once an identifier is generated using the current lo, the counter is incremented.

+In DDD, aggregates are groups of related entities that are treated as a single unit of consistency.
+They encapsulate complex domain logic and ensure the data within the aggregate remains consistent.

+To establish relationships between entities within an aggregate, and to perform operations that involve these relationships, unique identifiers are crucial.
+Hi/Lo allows assigning these IDs even before persistence, enabling the application to manage the aggregate's internal structure and behavior effectively.
 ## Getting Started

 ## Contributing